 Experience required: Excellent telephone manner and people skills.
 Good verbal and written communication skills.
 Outgoing, friendly and proactive character.
 Ability to work on own initiative.
 Commitment to working with compliance, policies and procedures.

-Travel details: Trinity Church, High Street, Galashiels.
+Travel details: Focus Centre, Galashiels.

 Minimum age: 18